 When you’re financially literate, you have an understanding of how money works – how to earn it, manage it, invest it, etc. and technically you have the skills and knowledge to make financial decisions.

-When you’re financially capable, you also have the confidence, attitude, and self-efficacy to act on these decisions.
+According to a financial wellness coach, When you’re financially capable, you also have the confidence, attitude, and self-efficacy to act on these decisions.

 Basically, you believe in yourself.